Bulk Email Marketing: How to Ensure that the Emails Reach the Inbox?

 - Another element that mailbox service providers consider when deciding what to do with bulk email marketing is data quality.
 Your email is more likely to reach the inbox if the contact database is free of any erroneous data and engagement is high.

-Technical Aspects to be Aware of
+Technical Aspects to be Aware

-Broadly speaking, there are three vital technical categories that you may pay heed to while ensuring that your emails while running a bulk email campaigns have a high inbox delivery:
+There are three vital technical categories that you may pay heed to while ensuring that your emails while running a bulk email campaigns have a high inbox delivery:

 - Email Design and Content: legitimate links, attachments, words and graphics.